rohrerj/scion/doc/dev/design/FABRID.rst

 Proposal
 ========

-FABRID indroduces policies, which can be thought of as additional path constraints: ASes on an endhost's selected inter-domain path only forward traffic over intra-AS paths of their network that match the endhost's selected policy.
+FABRID introduces policies, which can be thought of as additional path constraints: ASes on an endhost's selected inter-domain path only forward traffic over intra-AS paths of their network that match the endhost's selected policy.
 ASes announce the policies they satisfy to endhosts, which use them during path selection to further constrain the desired forwarding paths.
 The endhosts communicate the selected policies to the on-path ASes by encoding them in SCION data packets.